notsofastpress

 WHAT IS A RISOGRAPH?

 Each print is unique and special due to the textures and imperfections of the machine.
-The vivid colours are printed with soy or rice - oil based inks.
+The vivid colors are printed with soy or rice-oil based inks.

 Due to the little environmental impact, affordability and hand-made feel of each Risoprint, creative community has adapted this technique to produce beautiful artworks, posters and publications.